TexteaInc/funix-cloud/README.md

 funix-deploy --help
 ```

-We have two subcommands: `user` and `instance`.

-You can use `funix-deploy user --help` and `funix-deploy instance --help` to see more information.

 ### In Web (by Funix Project)

 > In the future, Funix now miss some features.
 Like default function page.